How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 • First, the barrel is rinsed with cold water.

-• Then half the volume of hot water is poured inside, the barrel is placed on its side and rolled to wash the walls.
+• Then pour half the volume of hot water inside, place the barrel on its side and roll it to wash the walls.

-• To remove the tartar from the walls, the barrel is washed with a hot soda solution at a concentration of 2%.
-The remains of the soda solution are removed by washing with warm water three times.
+• To remove tartar from the walls, the barrel is washed with a hot solution of soda at a concentration of 2%.
+Remains of the soda solution are removed by washing with warm water three times.

-• Before refilling the barrel with a drink, the hoops must be knocked out.
+• Before refilling the barrel with drink, be sure to tamp down the hoops.

 Advice.
-If the old barrel has ceased to give the drink noble shades, oak chips or chips are added to the moonshine.
+If the old barrel no longer imparts noble shades to the drink, oak chips or chips are added to the moonshine.

-Proper preparation and operation of the barrel will allow you to use it for several years, providing self-made alcohol with a noble taste and smell.
+Proper preparation and operation of the barrel will allow it to be used for several years, providing self-prepared alcohol with a noble taste and aroma.

 The video shows the process of preparing an oak barrel.

-Whether moonshine is considered noble alcohol is a matter of personal requirements of each consumer to the product and the conscientiousness of the manufacturer.
-Much depends on the quality of raw materials, the fulfillment of all requirements for compliance with the technology and, in many respects, on moonshine equipment.
+Whether moonshine is considered a noble alcohol is a matter of each consumer’s personal requirements for the product and the integrity of the manufacturer.
+Much depends on the quality of raw materials, fulfillment of all requirements for compliance with technology, and largely on moonshine equipment.
 An important factor is the ability of the handmaker himself to appreciate his work, and this requires experience in both production and proper consumption.
-If all the initial requirements are met, you can make Calvados or whiskey, brandy or bourbon at home.
+If all the initial requirements are met, you can prepare Calvados or whiskey, brandy or bourbon at home.

-It is easy to make good moonshine at home, good in taste, but it is much more interesting and honorable to set a global goal: to turn it into a noble drink.
-Fortunately, a tool for this has been invented, used for a long time and successfully - an oak barrel.
+It’s not difficult to make good quality moonshine at home that tastes good, but it’s much more interesting and honorable to set yourself a global goal: to turn it into a noble drink.
+Fortunately, a tool for this has been invented and has been used for a long time and successfully - an oak barrel.

-Not every oak barrel for moonshine is destined to fall into your hands, but only specially made and processed.
-Home distillers keep the product in a small (compared to industrial volumes) oak barrel, minimum 5, maximum 50 liters.
-Not because it is unlikely that you and your friends need a lot of homemade whiskey, but also because in small volumes the processes of both aging and fermentation proceed faster.
+Not every oak barrel for moonshine is destined to fall into your hands, but only specially made and processed ones.
+Home distillers age the product in a small (compared to industrial volumes) oak barrel, minimum 5, maximum 50 liters.
+Not because it’s unlikely that you and your friends need a lot of homemade whiskey, but also because in small volumes the processes of both aging and fermentation proceed faster.

 How to choose the right barrel

-• You should start by looking for a cool cooper whose product meets the requirements.
+• You should start by looking for a great cooper whose product meets the requirements.

-• It is preferable that split oak species be used for the production of the barrel: North American white, pedunculate or sessile (these are the best options).
+• It is preferable that split oak species be used for the production of the barrel: North American white, English or sessile (these are the best options).
 European species have also proven themselves well - Slavonian (Serbian), Bulgarian, Ukrainian, as well as oak growing in Russia.
-Such wood will cost the manufacturer cheaper.
+Such wood will cost the manufacturer less.

-• The board for barrels should be qualitatively air-dried or in a special chamber.
+• The board for barrels must be properly dried in air or in a special chamber.

-• Assembly quality plays an important role, through slots and loosely fitted hoops are unacceptable.
+• Build quality plays an important role; through gaps and loose hoops are unacceptable.

-• An oak barrel for whiskey must be fired from the inside, this is done to give the drink a noble sound, obtained by releasing aromas and nuances of taste from the wood.
+• An oak barrel for whiskey must be charred from the inside, this is done to give the drink a noble sound, obtained due to the release of aromas and nuances of taste by the wood.

-• Wood is a porous material, so you have to put up with the loss of part of the product during aging, the so-called share of angels.
-Sometimes angels allow themselves to drink up to seven percent of the contents, and in order to protect them from excessive drunkenness, it is better to buy a waxed barrel.
+• Wood is a porous material, so you have to put up with the loss of part of the product during aging, the so-called angels' share.
+Sometimes angels allow themselves to drink up to seven percent of the contents, and to protect them from excessive drunkenness, it is better to buy a waxed keg.

 Soaking with water

 Attention!
-Do not immediately fill the barrel with water to the brim!
+There is no need to immediately fill the barrel with water to the brim!

 Steaming

-To reduce losses (the share of angels) of the product, the barrel is waxed - waxed.
+To reduce losses (the share of angels) of the product, the barrel is treated with wax - waxed.

-In our opinion, this should not be done, because the barrel should “breathe deeply” and then all the processes in it will go right, and you will get a quality product.
+In our opinion, this should not be done, because the barrel must “breathe deeply” and then all the processes in it will go correctly, and you will receive a quality product.

 Operation and aging technology

-Even a well-prepared oak barrel for aging moonshine and turning it into brandy or whiskey is not a complete guarantee of success.
-It is important to know where, how and under what external conditions to withstand the product.
+Even a properly prepared oak barrel for aging moonshine and turning it into brandy or whiskey is not a complete guarantee of success.
+Information about where, how and under what external conditions to keep the product is important.

-• If the barrel was bought waxed, it is not superfluous to check how conscientiously the procedure was carried out, whether the waxing of the chimes and the bottom was done, whether 2 staves were left dry for gas exchange
+• If the barrel was purchased waxed, it is a good idea to check how conscientiously the procedure was carried out, whether the sides and bottom were waxed, whether the 2 rivets for gas exchange were left dry

-• Store the barrel in a dark and ventilated room without direct sunlight, without extraneous odors and vibrations, do not use neon lighting indoors
+• Store the barrel in a dark and ventilated area without direct sunlight, without foreign odors and vibrations, do not use neon lighting indoors

-• Storage temperature for wine and other light alcohol 10°С to 14°С (recommended 12°С), for moonshine, whiskey, brandy and other strong alcohol 14°С to 20°С (recommended 16°С)
+• Temperature for storing wine and other light alcohol 10°C to 14°C (recommended 12°C), for moonshine, whiskey, brandy and other strong alcohol 14°C to 20°C (recommended 16°C)

-• Keep humidity in the range of 75%-85%.
-You can increase the humidity by placing a container of water next to the barrel.
-Excessive dampness will damage both the container and the contents, and too dry environment will increase losses, the angel's share will increase
+• Maintain humidity in the range of 75%-85%.
+You can increase the humidity by placing some kind of container with water next to the barrel.
+Excessive dampness will damage both the container and the contents, and too dry an environment will increase losses and the angel's share will increase

 • Drafts and heating elements near the barrel are unacceptable

-Follow these recommendations and this will extend the life of the barrel, and most importantly, get alcohol that is comparable in taste to the products of world famous brands or even better.
+Follow these recommendations and this will extend the life of the barrel, and most importantly, get alcohol comparable in taste to the products of world-famous brands or even better.

-The wood of a new barrel contains too many tannins - tannins, the concentration of which must be reduced.
-If wine or distillate is poured into an oak barrel without preliminary preparation, then the alcohol will quickly become cloudy, then an unpleasant tart aftertaste will appear, which has received the popular name "plinth".
-Soaking a barrel takes time, patience and a lot of water.
+The wood of a new barrel contains too many tannins - tannins, the concentration of which needs to be reduced.
+If you pour wine or distillate into an oak barrel without preliminary preparation, the alcohol will quickly become cloudy, then an unpleasant tart aftertaste will appear, which is popularly called “plinth”.
+Soaking a keg takes time, patience and a lot of water.

 In home distilling, it is better to use barrels with a volume of 2 to 10 liters.
-The smaller the volume, the faster the wood gives off tannins, which reduces the exposure time.
+The smaller the volume, the faster the wood releases tannins, which reduces the aging time.
 The reason is the area of contact with alcohol.
-For example, in a five-liter barrel, 1 liter of drink comes into contact with 400 square meters. cm of wood, and in a fifty-liter one - only from 152 sq. see Accordingly, the maturation period of moonshine, cognac or wine in a large container increases significantly.
+For example, in a five-liter barrel, 1 liter of drink comes into contact with 400 square meters. cm of wood, and in a fifty-liter one - only 152 sq. cm.
+Accordingly, the ripening period of moonshine, cognac or wine in a large container increases significantly.

 I advise you to buy already waxed oak barrels.
-Waxing protects the wood from external factors, prolonging its life, preventing leaks and making the barrel more beautiful.
-At the same time, wax does not affect gas exchange, the drink continues to “breathe” normally through the pores.
-It is also desirable that the barrel was without a tap, as this is the most vulnerable structural element, which often gives a strong leak.
-At one point, all the contents may be on the floor.
-For a beautiful presentation, it is better to buy a small barrel of 1-3 liters and pour the drink there before the guests arrive.
+Waxing protects the wood from external factors, extending its service life, preventing leaks and making the barrel more beautiful.
+At the same time, the wax does not affect gas exchange, the drink continues to “breathe” normally through the pores.
+It is also desirable that the barrel be without a tap, since this is the most vulnerable element of the structure, which often gives a strong leak.
+At one point, all the contents may end up on the floor.
+For a beautiful presentation, it is better to buy a small barrel of 1-3 liters and pour the drink into it before guests arrive.

 Crane - convenient, but dangerous!